TrellixVulnTeam/swahilipython_SCMU/Doc/library/ftplib.rst

 --------------

-This module defines the class :class:`FTP` and a few related items.
-The :class:`FTP` class implements the client side of the FTP protocol.
+This module defines the kundi :class:`FTP` and a few related items.
+The :class:`FTP` kundi implements the client side of the FTP protocol.
 You can use this to write Python programs that perform a variety of automated FTP jobs, such as mirroring other FTP servers.
 It is also used by the module :mod:`urllib.request` to handle URLs that use FTP.
 For more information on FTP